Polkadot-Blockchain-Academy/pba-book/content/polkadot/execution-sharding/slides.md

 1. Recovering the data from the network (by fetching chunks)
 1. Executing the parablock, checking success
-1. Check that outputs match the ones posted<br/>to the relay chain by backers
+1. Check that outputs match the ones posted<br />to the relay chain by backers

 </pba-flex>